Skip to content

 Ultimately, you’ll need to eat what makes you feel your best.
 You’ll want to start by keeping a detailed food diary so you can track your progress.
 Pick a diet type to follow and see how you feel.
 After 30 days, decide if you’d like to try a different diet type to see if it produces better results.

-Your medical team can assist you in choosing a diet plan that will help you achieve your health goals.
+Your doctor and extended medical team can assist you in choosing a diet plan that will help you achieve your health goals.

 Have a question?
 Send it to ask@theallergychef.com